zabokaa/FeminismQuiz/README.md

 - As a user, I want new questions randomly picked for a new quiz round.
 - As a user, I want to see my score at the end of a round.
 - As a user, I want to easily navigate the site.
+- As a user, I want to decide for myself if I want to enter a username or not.

 ## Design